kborgos/DoughDash/README.md

 DoughDash is a food delivery service that allows users to schedule weekly deliveries of fresh baked goods from participating local bakeries.

+## Features

+### Core

+- [ ] Customers can sign up for an account.
+- [ ] Customers can navigate participating bakeries.
+- [ ] Customers can navigate a participating bakery's menu offering
+- [ ] Customers can add items to cart.
+- [ ] Customers can place orders.

+### Stretch goals

+- [ ] Drivers can sign up for an account.
+- [ ] Drivers can get orders assigned to them for delivery.

 ## Technologies

 ### React.js

-The front-end for this app will be developed using React.js.
+The front-end for this project will be developed using React.

 ### Django

 #### Models

-In its simplest form, DoughDash should allow customers to sign up for an account, navigate participating bakeries/menu offerings and place orders.
-As a stretch goal, it would also allow drivers to sign up for an account and get orders assigned to them for delivery.

-To support these capabilities, the following models are needed:
+To support service capabilities, the following models are needed:

 1. Customer (first_name, last_name_email, address, phone_number)
 2. Driver (first_name, last_name, email, address, phone_number)